Stinkers Bad Movie Awards: The Stinkers' first ballots

 The Stinkers' first ballots were handed out to the public in 1997.
 In the years that followed, the Razzies and Stinkers rarely agreed on a list of nominees or winners.
 The Stinkers initially opened their balloting to the general moviegoing public but soon discovered that most people surveyed hadn't seen many of the films on the ballot and often just voted for the person they hated the most, usually someone like Mariah Carey, the Spice Girls or anyone connected with the film Gigli.

 In 2001 the Stinkers created 100 Years, 100 Stinkers: The Worst Films of the 20th Century, a list that parodied AFI's 100 Years...100 Movies list.
-The next year the Stinkers made a special trophy of a miniature flushing toilet for comedian actor Tom Green.
+The next year the Stinkers made a special trophy of a miniature flushing toilet with film wrapped around it for comedian actor Tom Green.
 Green's Freddy Got Fingered was nominated for seven awards and won Worst Film, Worst Sense of Direction, Worst Actor and Most Painfully Unfunny Comedy.
 That same year the Stinkers gave a special award to David Manning, the controversial Sony Pictures fictitious movie critic.

 The Stinkers included in 2003 another special category for Worst Performance by a Child, dedicated to child actor Spencer Breslin.

 In 2004, the Stinkers went to a more selective way of obtaining votes.
 They dismantled their membership and offered ballots by invitation only to a small, select group of film geeks and critics, who had seen a majority of the films during the year.